A History of Solar Activity over Millennia: Conclusions

 \item Grand minima are a typical but rare phenomena in solar behavior.
 Their occurrence appears not periodically, but rather as the result of a chaotic process within clusters separated by 2000\,--\,2500~years.
 Grand minima tend to be of two distinct types: short (Maunder-like) and longer (Sp\"orer-like).

-\item The modern level of solar activity (after the 1940s) is very high, corresponding to a grand maximum.
+\item The recent level of solar activity (after the 1940s) was very high, corresponding to a prolonged grand maximum, but it is ceasing now to the normal moderate level.
 Grand maxima are also rare and irregularly occurring events, though the exact rate of their occurrence is still a subject of debates.

 \end{itemize}

 These observational features of the long-term behavior of solar activity have important implications, especially for the development of theoretical solar-dynamo models and for solar-terrestrial studies.